Complex interpolation of $\mathbb{R}$-norms, duality and foliations: Introduction and background on complex interpolation

 The definition (\ref{definterpolation}) of the complex norm $\|\cdot\|_t$ is equivalent to the following definition in terms of the unit balls $B_t$ of the norm: For any $t \in \DD$, \be B_t =\{ h(t)\; ; \ h\in H^{\infty}(\DD, \C^n), h(s)\in B_{s} \quad\text{for almost all} \, s\in \pD\}. \ee By using a polar body (or dual norms) and the duality theorem, we can view this unit ball $B_t$ as some {\it affine hull}: For $t \in \DD$,

-In fact, at least in the strictly-convex case, a foliation for the norms $\| \cdot \|_t$ induces a foliation for the dual norms $\| \cdot \|_t^*$, and constructing foliations for such hulls is closely related to the duality theorem for interpolation.
+In fact, at least in the strictly-convex case, a foliation for the norms $\| \cdot \|_t$ induces a foliation for the dual norms $\| \cdot \|_t^*$, and constructing foliations for such hulls is closely related to the duality theorem for interpolation (this follows from the work of \cite{CCRSW} but also from Corollaries 4 and 6 below).